devbridge/reword-js/README.md

 ## React application

-Since **reword-js** is not tied to the state or store in react applications, thus it doesn not trigger a re-render.
+Since **reword-js** is not tied to the state or store in react applications, thus it does not trigger a re-render.
 The easiest way is to trigger a re-render when language changes is by setting a `key` prop on the top most component in your React application.
 Once the key changes, React will re-render the DOM tree underneath.

 Example: